No. 39: Jim Hill

 “Here’s a story that stayed dormant for some 30-something years.
 No one brought it up much before.
 Now … ” he said, his voice trailing off.

-“Much of the historical lore following the game has proven to be untrue,” they write.
+“Much of the historical lore following the game has proven to be untrue,” they wrote.
 “Coach Bryant did not drag Sam Cunningham in front of his team and say, ‘Gentleman, this is a football player.’
 Nor did the game convince Bryant that he needed to recruit Black athletes.
 He had already attempted to recruit African American football players to Alabama, and one, Wilbur Jackson, had signed with Bryant and played on the freshman team that year.
 The importance of the game was not convincing Bear Bryant to recruit Black athletes, as many have supposed.
 Instead, the value was in convincing a contingent of white Alabamans that discriminating against Black players harmed their beloved Crimson Tide.”

 Jerry Claiborne, a Bryant assistant, had famously said, “Sam Cunningham did more to integrate Alabama in 60 minutes than Martin Luther King did in 20 years.”